Office of the Superintendent of Financial Institutions

 Dealing with reputation risk is challenging, but it is an area OSFI considers vital to ensuring that Canadian financial institutions continue to be managed in a safe and sound fashion.

-Questions regarding the document should be directed to Greg Cowper, Manager, Legislation and Approvals Division at (613) 993-5164 or by e-mail at firstname.lastname@example.org.
+Questions regarding the document should be directed to the Approvals Division by e-mail at firstname.lastname@example.org.